-Prerequisite: ISTC 1023 IT Essentials I. This course is an intensive introduction to multi-user, multitasking network operating systems.
-Characteristics of the Linux, Windows 2000, NT, and procedures, security issues, back up procedures and remote access.
+Prerequisite: ISTC 1023 IT Essentials I.

+This course is an intensive introduction to multi-user, multitasking network operating systems.
+Characteristics of the Linux, Windows 2000, NT, and XP network operating systems will be discussed.
+Students will explore a variety of topics including installation procedures, security issues, back up procedures and remote access.
 A lab fee is required.